 E-mail: martin.srholec@cerge-ei.cz

-He finished his Ph.D on the Faculty of Economics on University of Economics and on the Centre for Technology, Innovation and Culture at the University of Oslo.
-Since 2010 he works as a researcher on CERGE-EI in Prague.
-Between 2011 and 2017 he also worked in the Centre for Innovation, Research and Competence in the Learning Economy (CIRCLE) in Lund.
-He works with think-tank IDEA since 2013.
-He focus on economics of innovation, innovation systems and innnovation policy.
+Martin Srholec obtained his Ph.D. from the Faculty of Economics at the University of Economics and the Centre for Technology, Innovation and Culture at the University of Oslo.
+Since 2010, he has worked as a researcher at CERGE-EI in Prague.
+Between 2011 and 2017, he also worked at the Centre for Innovation, Research and Competence in the Learning Economy (CIRCLE) in Lund.
+Martin has worked at the Institute for Democracy & Economic Analysis (IDEA) since 2013.
+His research interests include the Economics of Innovation, Innovation Systems, and Innovation Policy.